R-Cardenas/uea-website/content/publication/germline_variant/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: Our germline variant calling pipeline has been created in-house utilising Freebayes in addition to the GATK haplotype caller workflow.
+summary: Our germline variant calling pipeline has been created in-house utilising Freebayes and the GATK rare variant discover workflow.
 We use this in combination with Ensembl's variant effect predictor (VEP) and gnomAD to filter for rare and predicted deleterious variants.

 tags:
 - pipelines